iRobotEducation/create3_sim/README.md

     - [rosdep](https://pypi.org/project/rosdep/): Used to install dependencies when building from sources
     - [vcs](https://pypi.org/project/vcstool/): Automates cloning of git repositories declared on a YAML file.

-Optional dependencies:

-1. [xterm](https://manpages.ubuntu.com/manpages/xenial/man1/xterm.1.html): Used to teleoperate the robot with the keyboard.

 ## Build

 - Create a workspace if you don't already have one: